sal55/langs/QExamples/QTypes.md

 ### Packed Types

-Fixed size primitive types.
-Packed arrays and structs will be fixed length and always flat.
-Used with Variand and Packed Struct, Array and Refpack types, and for working with FFIs.
+Fixed size primitive types, packed structs and packed fixed length arrays.
+Structs and arrays are always flat.
+Used with Variant/Packed Struct, Array and Refpack types, and for working with FFIs.
 When accessed from the dynamic interpreter, they are converted as needed to or from a suitable Variant type:

 Type | Description